 |‘Imi Ho‘ōla Post-Baccalaureate Program||12|

 Uniquely located in the center of the Pacific, JABSOM embraces diversity and inclusion as part of our shared Hawaiian, Asian and Pacific values.
-Representing the diverse population of Hawai‘i, JABSOM promotes the recruitment and retention of students, faculty and staff who are representative of the diverse population of Hawai‘i.
-The following chart is a breakdown of the ethnic diversity of our students.
+Representing the diverse population of Hawai‘i, JABSOM promotes the recruitment and retention of students, faculty and staff who are representative of the diverse population of Hawaii.

 Education, Jobs, & Service